 Hi this is Teppei, from Koyo Orient Japan.

-This time, I will use a Fujifilm X-H1 as the camera with a MD-FX mount adaptor and a Minolta MD50mm F1.7, which both combined is about JPY 4,000.
+This time, I will use a Fujifilm X-H1 camera and a vintage Minolta MD50mm F1.7 lens attached via a MD-FX mount adapter, which only cost about JPY 4,000.

-Why use MD lens?
+Why use a MD lens?
 Well, because of its,

-Because it is an inexpensive mount adapter, the anti-reflection processing is not very complex.
+Because it is an inexpensive mount adapter, the anti-reflection treatment is not very complex.

-I think it uses a shade groove and black alumite as its lathe treatment, but it has a fairly glossy feeling ( as you can see in the picture).
-Generally, the total reflectance of black alumite treatment is about 5% up.
+I think it uses grooves cut into the anodized aluminum body by a lathe in attempt to reduce reflections, but it has a fairly glossy finish ( as you can see in the picture).
+Generally, the total reflectance of anodized aluminum is about 5%.

 Let’s start the comparative test outdoor

-It is a fine weather day at 9:30 am.
-It is still cold (5th March in Japan), and the temperature is around 5 ° C. Sunlight is strong, so it's a good situation for experiments.
+The weather is nice today at 9:30 am.
+It is still cold (5th March in Japan), and the temperature is around 5° C. The sunlight is strong, so it's a good situation for experiments.

-What I would like to check first is how does light strike that inner wall of the mount adapter?
+What I would like to check first is how does light strike the inner wall of the mount adapter?
 Is there any light reflected?

 Yep, it is a direct hit!